EAGEA/Neural-Network-CUDA-Library/README.md

 ### Global <a id="api_reference_global"></a>

-- To execute NVIDIA codes on GPU you must set the variable `lib/global.h/_USE_GPU`, otherwise the code will be executed on CPU.
+- To execute NVIDIA codes on GPU you must set the macro `lib/global.h/_USE_GPU`, otherwise the code will be executed on CPU (default `true`).
-- To display debug logs, you must set the variables `lib/global.h/_DEBUG`.
+- To display debug logs, you must set the macro `lib/global.h/_DEBUG` (default `false`).
-- To display error logs, you must set the variables `lib/global.h/_ERROR`.
+- To display error logs, you must set the macro `lib/global.h/_ERROR` (default `true`).
+- To adapt the code to your GPU, you must set the value of the macro `lib/global.h/MAX_NB_THREADS_BLOCK` which is the maximal number of threads in a block (default `1024` corresponding to Nvidia RTX 6000).

 ### Data structures <a id="api_reference_data_structures"></a>